fortanix/enclaveos-signer/README.md

 `./enclaveos-signer -h`

 Application can be signed with debug keys keys for running in SGX debug mode.
-Below more details from Intel on debug and production enclaves: https://software.intel.com/en-us/blogs/2016/01/07/intel-sgx-debug-production-prelease-whats-the-difference
+Below more details from Intel on debug and production enclaves:

+https://software.intel.com/en-us/blogs/2016/01/07/intel-sgx-debug-production-prelease-whats-the-difference

 During the signing process we generate an Enclave Signature of the application.
-Enclave signature generation is describe the Intel SGX documentation here.
+Enclave signature generation is describe the Intel SGX documentation here:

 https://software.intel.com/en-us/node/702979